beckerwilliams/moduli_generator/README.rst

 SSH2 Moduli File Generator
 ==========================

-Generate Complete and Secure `ssh moduli` files
+**Generate Complete and Secure SSH2 Moduli files**

 Overview
 --------

+Automatically Generate and Screen SSH2 Moduli, combining into appropriately secure SSH2 Moduli file.

-SSH2 Installs typically include ``ssh-keygen.`` Why?
+The system utility SSH2 Installs typically include ``ssh-keygen.`` Why?
 The security of the SSH2 protocol relies on the security (and obscurity) of your moduli.
 The protocol assumes you'll build your *own* moduli.

 Chances are, you're using the moduli distributed with your O/S and sharing